-But with the Academy tilting toward historical transformation in recent years, the odds are with “Ma Rainey’s Black Bottom,” especially after it swept period makeup and hair at the 8th annual MUAHS Guild Awards on April 3.
-This becomes even more prominent with Davis landing her fourth Oscar nomination — the most of any Black actress — as the sexy, subversive Rainey.
-In addition, the actress was boldly uncompromising in demanding verisimilitude with the help of gold teeth, charcoal-like makeup, and a wig made of horsehair.
+But with the Academy tilting toward transforming real-life people in recent years, “Ma Rainey’s Black Bottom,” is the favorite, especially after its sweep of the coveted MUAHS Guild Awards.
+Plus, Davis is the favorite in the Best Actress race.
+She landed her fourth Oscar nomination — the most of any Black actress — as the sexy, subversive Rainey.
+And the actress was boldly uncompromising in demanding verisimilitude with the help of gold teeth, charcoal-like makeup, and a wig made of horsehair.
 She tapped her personal makeup stylist, Sergio Lopez Rivera, to lead the transformation, in collaboration with hair department head Mia Neal.
 Indeed, the nomination for Neal and Jamika Wilson, Davis’ personal hairstylist, marks a first for two Black women in the category.

 Despite the negative reception for Ron Howard’s adaptation of J.D.
 Vance’s divisive “Hillbilly Elegy,” Close is very well liked by the Academy and her transformation is impressive.
 She tapped her long-time prosthetics artist, Matthew Mungle (“Albert Nobbs”), who collaborated with makeup head Eryn Krueger Mekash.
 They provided Close with a bulky nose, long ears, and tattered complexion to pull off the elderly, outspoken matriarch.